-Learning how to clean a bra is one item on your checklist of "things to know how to do in the name of 'adulting'” you need to master.
+Learning how to clean your padded bra is one item on your checklist of "things to know how to do in the name of 'adulting'” you need to master.
 If you’ve always viewed cleaning them as a hassle, this chore is about to be a small speck in your to-do list once you master these 6 simple methods.

 Sweat stains, invisible body oils, and the natural build-up of dirt your bras get from clothes and their storage settle faster than you think.
 How often you wash your bras is partially dependent to your use and the kind of bra that you have.
 Regardless of how often you decide to wash them, it’s important to know how to properly clean them so they are free of bacteria and so they can last longer.